Spectacular Stirling Range National Park Guide 2023 by a Local

 The turnoff for Bluff Knowl is along the Chester Pass Road.
 Go past the picnic area to the Bluff Knowl car park.
 In peak times, like weekends in spring or school holidays, the car park can fill up as early as 9 am.
 If this happens, rangers close the road off, and you won’t be able to access Bluff Knowl until people leave.

 The walk is not as bad as you may think, although it does require a decent amount of fitness.
 The trail climbs gradually up the face and then rounds the peak at the back.
-The views as you climb are beautiful, but the vista from the summit is spectacular, with views over the national park and beyond.
+The views as you climb are beautiful, but the vista from the summit is spectacular, with views over the national park and surrounding plains.
 Look out for quokkas up there; Rottnest Island isn’t their only home!

 The trail is well kept with markers advising how long you have left to walk.
 The stairs make the climb and descent a lot easier than other hikes we have done as it isn’t as slippery.
 You’ll see a small waterfall just before the 1 km sign with the lower slopes covered with eucalypt, banksia and grass trees.
 Once you pass the shelter of the trees, it starts to get windy, so be careful of your footing.